-Why do we not perform robotic surgery?
+Why we don’t perform robotic surgery

 On March, 2015 the American Collage of Obstetricians and Gynecologists and the Society of Gynecologic Surgeons published a Committee Opinion about robot-assisted surgeries in gynecology.
 This evidence based document is confirming that robot-assisted surgeries in gynecology are not supported by high-quality patient outcomes, safety, or cost data.